weaveworks/scope/CONTRIBUTING.md

 git tools.

 ## 3rd party plugins
-So you've built a CNI plugin.
+So you've built a Scope plugin.
 Where should it live?

-Short answer: We'd be happy to link to it from our [list of 3rd party plugins](README.md#3rd-party-plugins).
-But we'd rather you kept the code in your own repo.
+Until it matures, it should live in your own repo.

-Long answer: An advantage of the CNI model is that independent plugins can be built, distributed and used without any code changes to this repository.
-While some widely used plugins (and a few less-popular legacy ones) live in this repo, we're reluctant to add more.

-If you have a good reason why the CNI maintainers should take custody of your plugin, please open an issue or PR.
+If you have a good reason why the Scope maintainers should take custody of your plugin, please open an issue so that it can potentially be promoted to the [Scope plugins](https://github.com/weaveworks-plugins/) organization.